On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Classical Selmer complexes and refined BSD

 For any such set $\Sigma$ the classical Selmer complex ${\rm SC}_{\Sigma,p}(A_{F/k})$ is defined as the mapping fibre of the morphism (\ref{bkfibre}) in $D(\ZZ_p[G])$.

 We further recall from Lemma \ref{independenceofsigma} that this complex is, in a natural sense, independent of the choice of $\Sigma$ and so will be abbreviated to ${\rm SC}_{p}(A_{F/k})$.

 In the next result we describe consequences of Lemma \ref{useful prel} for this complex and also give a description of its cohomology that will be useful in the computations that are carried out in \S \ref{comparison section} below.
+In claim (iv) of this result we will write $\Sel_p(A_{F})$ for the classical $p$-primary Selmer group of $A$ over $F$.

 \begin{proposition} Set $C:= {\rm SC}_{p}(A_{F/k})$.
 Then the following claims are valid. \begin{itemize} \item[(i)] The complex $C$ is acyclic outside degrees one, two and three and there is a canonical identification $H^3(C)=A(F)[p^{\infty}]^\vee$ and a canonical inclusion of $H^1(C)$ into $H^1\bigl(\mathcal{O}_{F,S_k^\infty(F)\cup \Sigma(F)},T_{p}(A^t)\bigr)$. \item[(ii)] Assume that $A$, $F/k$ and $p$ satisfy the hypotheses (H$_1$)-(H$_5$).
 Then for every non-archimedean place $v$ of $k$ the $G$-modules $A^t(F_v)^\wedge_p$ and $\ZZ_p\otimes_\ZZ A^t(F_v)$ are cohomologically-trivial.
 In addition, the module $A^t(F_v)^\wedge_p$ vanishes for every place $v$ in $S_k^F\setminus S_k^p$.